tjpetz/NanoBLESensors/README.md

 While I've include a .lua file for BlueSee to facilitate configuration this is not yet complete as it doesn't fully support the locking capability for the configuration.
 I will update this in the next release when I convert the configuration service over to mirror the IoTCentral's approach.

+### BlueSee

+As mentioned I've created scripts for [BlueSee](https://www.synapse.com/bluesee).
+While I've done something similar in my [SetWifiPoC](https://www.github.com/tjpetz/SetWifiPoC) project a key change in these new templates is a more scalable approach to handling various different settings without repetative coding.
+Rather than create individual controls statically I've create functions to create controls dynamically.
+Currently I have controls for strings and unsigned integers.
+These functions can easily be reused.
+It is simply a matter of invoking the function in the characteristic discovery callback function to create a control for each characteristic.
+This approach is the same that is done in the standard controls for BlueSee.

 ### To Do